llpeterson/direct/access.md

 simultaneously support both old/legacy technologies and new/next-generation technologies, each of which occupies a different frequency band.
-The high-level summary is that traditional cellular technolgies range from 700-MHz to 2400-MHz, with new mid-spectrum allocations now happening at 6-GHz and millimeter-wave (mmWave) allocations openning above 24-GHz.
+The high-level summary is that traditional cellular technologies range from 700-MHz to 2400-MHz, with new mid-spectrum allocations now happening at 6-GHz and millimeter-wave (mmWave) allocations opening above 24-GHz.
 One interesting footnote is that there is also an unlicensed band at 3.5-GHz set aside in North America, called *Citizens Broadband Radio Service* (CBRS), that anyone with a cellular radio can use.
 This opens the door for